 Wellington Harbour is full of history, a great tourist and leisure venue, and still a major port.
 Not surprisingly it’s a great place to stroll around on a warm summer Saturday – though not so good in the middle of a Wellington winter storm.

-Our route and the text below roughly follows the Wellington Council’s published Maritime Trail
+The route and the text below roughly follow Wellington Council’s published Maritime Trail

 1 Shed 21 (1910)

 The trail begins at this two-storey brick building, with a mezzanine floor, located on Waterloo Quay wharf, opposite the Waterloo Hotel (now a backpackers’ hostel).

 The tallest of the Wellington Harbour Board’s (WHB) industrial warehouses, Shed 21 was built in 1910 to store wool and was designed by the WHB Chief Engineer, James Marchbanks.
 It replaced the timber J Shed, built in 1880, which had burnt down earlier that year.
 The apse-like extension at the northern end of the building housed an ‘accumulator’, part of an hydraulic mechanism.
 Accumulated water pressure was used to drive lifts that moved goods between floors.
 Hydraulic power was once the main source of power on the waterfront and was still used for wool presses, cranes and other equipment until finally superseded by electricity in the 1950s.
 The charm of Shed 21 lies in the fine use of brickwork to embellish an otherwise plain and functional building facade.
 Note in particular the circular headed windows.